sciart-org/AppSciArt/docs/user_stories.md

   * **Designer**: Creators of a SciArt methodology (e.g. ASTER+S).
   * **Evaluator**: They evaluate different SciArt flowers.

+If the term "user" is used, all roles should be able to perform the user story.

+SciArt seeds, flowers and fruits will be referred as just seeds, flowers and fruits.

 ## User stories

 ### US-1: Log in